tytydraco/yessleep/out/I_just_moved_into_a_new_apartment_I_think_Im_losing_my_mind.md

 You see, I’ve never found monsters in the woods particularly frightening.
 Under your bed however…

 Haunted houses?
 Never.
-In your own home… well…
+Your own home becoming haunted… well…

-Do you just look around dark corners, waiting for a smiling… thing… to appear suddenly, just staring at you?
-Do you check under your bed for the monsters, only to be relieved by its emptiness?
+Do you just sometimes look around random dark corners, waiting for a smiling… thing… to appear suddenly, just staring at you?
+Do you ever check under your bed for the monsters, only to be relieved by its emptiness?

 Do you lie in that same bed, eyes open, sweat dripping down your forehead, and assume even the slightest creak of the floorboards to be a murderous stalker?
 A man who is going to tie you up in your bed and then slit your throat?
 Or maybe just watch you sleep?

 I always have, even in dwellings I’ve lived in for years.
 Nothing ever happens, of course, because the fear is simply irrational.
 There are real things you should be afraid of, believe me.

 Now imagine moving into a new apartment.
-New corridors, new nighttime hallways you can’t see down completely, new dancing shadow people that the moonlit Venetian blinds highlight, but never enough to make eye contact.
+New corridors, new nighttime hallways you can’t see down completely, new dancing shadow people that the moonlit Venetian blinds highlight, but never enough to fully make eye contact with.

 Now, however, that fear is rational, and I’m horrified.